bsmith89/blog/content/Computing/makefile-shortcuts.md

 ## Launch your tools without the hassle ##

-I use Jupyter Notebook's a lot.
+I use Jupyter Notebooks a lot.
 With this recipe (and the `PATH` we export above) I don't have to remember to activate my virtual environment or invoke specific configuration files when I launch a server.